aws-solutions/content-localization-on-aws/README.md

 * [Amazon Transcribe Custom Vocabulary](https://docs.aws.amazon.com/transcribe/latest/dg/how-vocabulary.html) - you provide Amazon Transcribe with a list of terms that are specific to your content and how you want the terms to be displayed in transcipts.
 * [Amazon Transcribe Custom Language Models](https://docs.aws.amazon.com/transcribe/latest/dg/custom-language-models.html) - allows you to leverage pre-existing data to build a custom speech engine tailored for your transcription use case.
 It capitalizes on text data you already possess, such as website content, instruction manuals, and other assets that represent your domain of operation.
-* [Amazon Translate Custom Terminologies](https://docs.aws.amazon.com/translate/latest/dg/how-custom-terminology.html)- you provide Amazon Translate with a list of terms or phrases in the source language content and specify how you want them to appear in the tranlated result.
+* [Amazon Translate Custom Terminologies](https://docs.aws.amazon.com/translate/latest/dg/how-custom-terminology.html)- you provide Amazon Translate with a list of terms or phrases in the source language content and specify how you want them to appear in the translated result.
 * [Amazon Translate Parallel Data for Active Custom Translation](https://docs.aws.amazon.com/translate/latest/dg/customizing-translations-parallel-data.html) - you provide Amazon Translate with a list of parallel phrases: the source language and the pharase tranlated the way you want it.
 The Parallel Data customizes Amazon Translate models so they create more contectual translations based on the sample you provide.

 Application users can manually correct the results of the automation at different points in the automated workflow and then trigger a new workflow to inclue their corrections in downstream processing.
 Corrections are tracked and can be used to update Amazon Transcribe Custom Vocabularies and Amazon Translate Custom Terminologies to improve future results.